drewyoungren/drewyoungren.github.io/_posts/2018-01-05-how-to-do-homework.md

 *Setting up one's workspace of course is of course a matter of personal preference, and you should always do what works.
 What follows are recommendations that will hopefully make the material 'stick' better.*

-Start by obtaining 3 things from you preferred stationery/office supply stroe:
+Start by obtaining 3 things from you preferred stationery/office supply store:
   * A stack of legal pads
   * A ream of printer paper
   * A good pen or pencil (but not too good)